An integrated approach to preparing youth for the 21st century workforce

 - Close the academic achievement gaps from kindergarten through college

-- Introduce and support Science, Technology, Engineering, and Mathematics (STEM) education and career readiness
+- Introduce and support Science, Technology, Engineering, Arts and Mathematics (STEAM) education and career readiness

 - Implement college readiness programs